 REGON and NIP Numbers in Poland

-The REGON (Rejestr Gospodarki Narodowej) is the Polish National Business Registry Number.
+The REGON (Rejestr Gospodarki Narodowej) is the Polish National Business Registry Number (statistical number).
 Any entity, including an individual entrepreneur, that conducts business in Poland, needs to be registered in the REGON registry.
 The Central Statistical Office assigns the REGON number.
 For individual entrepreneurs, the REGON number is obtained when registering with CEIDG.
 REGON number groups the entity's information such as the company name, the owner's name, the owner's PESEL, etc.

 NIP (Tax Identification Number) is a 10-digit number which identifies entities that pay taxes in Poland.
 It is assigned automatically upon business registration.